csuksangium/maps/README.md

 1. Numbered property in list view and property card in map view to establish a relationship.
 2. Selected property in list or map view will still be selected upon view switch.
 3. Larger access to map view for ease of switch and encouragement of usage of map.
-From benchmarking various mobile application maps of other online travel agencies, 20 properties seem to be the limit on a map (we experimented with 10 for this prototype).
+From benchmarking various mobile application maps of other online travel agencies that limit properties on the map, 20 seems be the most consistent number (but we experimented with 10 for this prototype).
+Concept 2 explored limiting properties by showing properties on the map view in sets of 10 from list view (for example, app displays properties 1 to 10 on map, but displays properties 11 to 20 upon scrolling past property 10 in list view.
+Perhaps concept will be more comprehensible after watching the video of the prototype below)
+Additional features introduced into Concept 2 include:
+1. Top filter bar
+2. Bottom-anchored property cards

 The prototypes are recorded with Quicktime Player.